 He was a person who was always full of joy and very serious about God.
 Yet, when the Holy Spirit filled the place, he fell on all fours and, grabbing his ears, bulldozed through the seats.

 I followed him and forbade him to manifest in the name of Jesus.
 A friend of mine ministered to him.
 It came out that his grandmother was a witch doctor, and he was beset with a familiar spirit that came from his forefathers.
 We prayed with him, and he was set free.

 In the name of Jesus, the demons will go.

 This situation was in a similar environment to the previous one.

-The demonized person calmed immediately and I took him outside to speak to him.
-He told me that the previous night, instead of going to bed, he was watching pornography on the television.
+The demonized person calmed immediately, and I took him outside to speak to him.
+He told me that the previous night, instead of going to bed, he was watching pornography on television.
 There was also an unresolved family feud directly affecting him.
 It came out that he was suffering from a lot of rejection.
-Because of this, He was still holding several grudges.
+Because of this, he still holds several grudges.